systec-electronic/yocto-sysworxx/README.md

 This only applies for sysWORXX devices which have on-board eMMC.

-The eMMC installer is a self-extracting archive which can be installed when booted from sd cards.
+The eMMC installer is a self-extracting archive which can be installed when booted from SD cards.
 This will format and partition the eMMC and writes the default image to it.

 ```sh